New Zealand's Internet insights 2021

-Each year we fund research about Kiwis' attitudes to the Internet.
+Each year we fund research about New Zealanders' attitudes to the Internet.
 This year we commissioned market research company Colmar Brunton to survey New Zealanders about their use, benefits, concerns, and fears regarding the Internet.
 So what does the research tell us this year?

 Use of the

-Having access to the Internet is more important than ever with over 96% of New Zealand Internet users using it on a daily basis in their home, and seven out of ten Internet users using it daily at work.
+Having access to the Internet is more important than ever with over 93% of participants using it on a daily basis in their home, and 66% using the Internet daily at work.
+67% of participants use Facebook at least once a day.

 New Zealanders' concerns